 The Global Email Send Permission feature works as a Global Target group.
 It allows you to set a series of Conditions so you can segment specific recipients from your database in Agillic across your instance.
 The difference between a Global Target Group and the Global Email Send Permission panel is that you need to set a Global Target Group on the individual Flow.
 However, a Global Email Send Permission is set in the Email Settings and works on all Flows when the setting is set.

-When setting up a Global Email Send Permission, you need to create a Global Target Group and then add it to the Global Email Send Permission Panel.
+When setting up a Global Email Send Permission, you need to create a Target Group that filters on the desired conditions and then add it to the Global Email Send Permission Panel.
 An example of a Global Target Group would be to check for valid email recipients.